deemp/deemp/README.md

-### Dear fellow devs
+# Two Minute CV

-This is a `Two Minute CV` with an Innopolis University MS'25 Danila Danko.
+Dear fellow devs, this is the `Two Minute CV` with Danila Danko.

-Today, we are going to look at some of my projects.
+MS'25 grad, Innopolis University.
+Let's dive in.

 ## Nix ❄️